Quotations

 a mass of the large silver fishes [86]

-As the Green Lady’s first appearance
+As the Green Lady’s first

-Naturae, “The Complaint of Nature”, by
+“The Complaint of Nature”, by 12th-century author Alanus ab Insulis.
+In The

-chapter II.6, p.
-107, Lewis translated a passage describing how the whole world
+Allegory of Love, chapter II.6, p.
+107, Lewis translated a passage

-rejoiced at the coming of the virgin Natura: “...The
+describing how the whole world rejoiced at the coming of the virgin Natura:

-fishes, even, swimming up to the eyebrows of the waves, so far forth as the
+“...The fishes, even, swimming up to the eyebrows of the waves, so far forth as

-the coming of their lady...”
+cheer the coming of their lady...”

-[first ed. pp. 96–111]
+CHAPTER 7 [first ed. pp. 96–111]

 inter-sidereal [101]